 Within a business of any kind, an accountant will perform a number of crucial financial functions which relate to the collection, accuracy, recording, presentation and analysis of the business.
 This applies whether the accountant is a fully paid employee of the business in question or simply commissioned as a third-party provider as many businesses do.

 If an accountant is working for a mid to larger sized company, the company may want to utilise them as an adviser and a financial interpreter in additional to all their other functions.
-Here they will present the company’s financial data to people both internally and externally to the business.
+Here they will present the company’s financial data to people both internally and externally.

 In most cases, an accountant will also deal with third parties, such as vendors, financial intuitions and customers, keeping the finances in check at all times.
 Fundamentally, if the business employing the accountant is in the business of purchasing businesses, the accountant will hold a crucial role; to scrutinise the business to be purchased prior to any decision being made.